-Enter the URL of the online directory provider in the Server address field.
+• Enter the URL of the online directory provider.

 Username / Password

 Enter the access data for the online directory in the Username and Password fields.

 List update / refresh

 - Activated: The result list at the handset will automatically request the next portion of results when browsing through it. - Not activated: The number of entries defined in Maximum number of entries is downloaded during one reading operation.